WHOIGit/PhytO-ARM/README.md

 # PhytO-ARM

 PhytO-ARM is robot operating system (ROS)-based toolkit for integration of Imaging FlowCytobot ([IFCB][mclane]) and other ocean sensors that are commonly deployed by the [Brosnahan Lab][blab].
 The supported ROS release is [Noetic Ninjemys][noetic].

 There are instructions for assembling a profiling configuration at our accompanying [PhytO-ARM][parm] website.
 The profiling system consists of an IFCB, an [AML ctd][aml], and a winch built from a [JVL servo motor][jvl] and parts from [Conedrive][cdrive] and [Waterman Industries][wiparts].
 Once assembled, code provided here enables a variety of continuous sampling behaviors including continuous CTD profiling and targeted collection of IFCB samples at chlorophyll maxima.
+Other scientific payloads are also supported, and PhytO-ARM can coordinate an arbitrary number of winches running concurrently.

 PhytO-ARM observations of location, depth, water properties, etc. are written to IFCB metadata files at time of collection for distribution through an existing webservices system called [IFCB dashboard][ifcbdb].
 Additional scripts are provided for export to [CF-compliant NetCDF][cfnet] data formats and upload to repositories like the [NOAA ERDDAP][nerddap] system.

 During and after deployments, system operators can review system data using standard ROS tools like [FoxGlove Studio][fglove].

   [mclane]: https://mclanelabs.com/imaging-flowcytobot/
   [blab]: https://www2.whoi.edu/site/brosnahanlab/